EDIT: this went up a day early, clearly isn’t Friday yet whoops!

 The first time I applied this I put on a relatively thin layer, enough that you could see that the cream was an opaque white colour – but not so heavy that you couldn’t see my skin colour poking through.
 I washed it off and noticed nothing instantly, giving it a chance to impress me and show me results by the morning, I couldn’t notice what it had done.
 I repeated trying it again a few days later, this time applying a thicker layer to see if I just hadn’t used enough product, but sadly – no it still didn’t deliver the results I wanted.

-I’ve definitely tried much better hydrating masks in the past, the Garnier Sheet Mask which was my last face mask friday post for example did an great job of injecting some moisture back to my skin, and the OZ Naturals Amino Hydration Mask is also one I’ve revisited several times since reviewing it last year that does a great job of making my skin feel plumped up.
+I’ve definitely tried much better hydrating masks in the past than the Monu Hydrating Mask, the Garnier Sheet Mask which was my last face mask friday post for example did an great job of injecting some moisture back to my skin, and the OZ Naturals Amino Hydration Mask is also one I’ve revisited several times since reviewing it last year that does a great job of making my skin feel plumped up.
 At £30 for a full size bottle, you can definitely find better, and cheaper elsewhere, sorry monu, but it’s a mo-no from me.